-NOAA is planning to conduct the SHOUT field campaign from Aug.
-25 -Sept.
-27 while ONR plans to conduct the TCI campaign from July through October.
-The SHOUT campaign will utilize the unmanned Global Hawk (GH) aircraft, flying at approximately 55-60,000 ft. altitude with mission durations of ~24 h while the ONR TCI campaign will employ the NASA WB-57 flying at approximately 60-65,000 ft. altitude with mission durations of 5-6 h.
+NOAA is planning to conduct the SHOUT field campaign during the 2016 hurricane season.
+The SHOUT campaign will utilize one unmanned Global Hawk (GH) aircraft, flying at approximately 55-60,000 ft. altitude with mission durations of ~24 h.
 The GH will be equipped with a GPS dropsonde system capable of deploying 88 dropsondes per mission, the JPL HAMSR microwave sounder for analyzing 3-D distributions of temperature (e.g. the TC warm core), water vapor, and cloud liquid water, and the NASA HIWRAP dual frequency Doppler radar for observing 3-D winds, ocean vector winds, and precipitation.
 The primary science goals of SHOUT include: i) improving model forecasts of TC track and intensity by designing optimal GPS dropwindsonde sampling strategies for the Global Hawk using a real-time ensemble data assimilation and forecasting system; and ii) gaining a better understanding of both the inner-core and environmental processes that are important to TC intensity change.
-The WB-57 will be equipped with the HDSS dropsonde system and the NASA HIRAD passive microwave radiometer for observing surface wind speed and column integrated rain rates in the TC environment.
-The ONR TCI field campaign seeks to more specifically investigate the role of inner-core and environmental upper-level outflow on TC intensity.

-When possible, it will be desirable to fly patterns with the NOAA P-3 and G-IV aircraft that are coordinated with either the GH or WB-57 aircraft.
-For the NOAA P-3, "coordinated" means flying radial penetrations where the P-3 and either the GH or WB-57 aircraft are vertically-stacked for at least a portion of the flight leg, preferably when the aircraft are approaching the center of the TC.
+When possible, it will be desirable to fly patterns with the NOAA P-3 and G-IV aircraft that are coordinated with the GH.
+For the NOAA P-3, "coordinated" means flying radial penetrations where the P-3 when the GH are vertically-stacked for at least a portion of the flight leg, preferably when the aircraft are approaching the center of the TC.
 The across-track displacement during such coordination should be kept as small as practicable, e.g., no greater than 5-10 km.
-In practice, the NOAA P-3 will likely fly its planned figure-4/butterfly/rotating figure-4 patterns as indicated in Fig. 1.
-The GH or WB-57 can fly patterns that are similar in geometry to the NOAA P-3 patterns (see Figs. 9-3 and 9-4).
-To achieve coordination the inner-core GH would align its legs such that the GH will be stacked with the P-3.
+In practice, the NOAA P-3 will likely fly its planned figure-4/butterfly/rotating figure-4 patterns as indicated in Fig. 10-1.
+The GH can fly patterns that are similar in geometry to the NOAA P-3 patterns (see Fig. 10-3).
+To achieve coordination the P-3 would align its legs such that the GH will be stacked with the P-3.
 Given the relatively long turn around of the NASA GH (~24-hr), the NOAA P-3 could also coordinate with the NOAA G-IV and GH on alternating days to attain nearly continuous 2-plane coverage of both the TC inner core and peripheral environment.
 The details of these coordinated missions would be handled on a case-by-case basis.